Category: Uncategorized

 Established 1987

 A successful entrepreneur and a Japanese-American internment survivor, Masashi “Mas” Kawaguchi founded the Fishking Seafood & Poultry Company.
-Soon after, he opened a small processing facility near downtown Los Angeles, CA. This business became known as Mrs. Friday’s and was using imported Japanese panko to coat his shrimp and fish products.
-Masashi Kawaguchi was the first family to introduce Authentic Japanese Panko to the United States.
+Soon after, he opened a small processing facility near downtown Los Angeles, California.
+This business became known as Mrs. Friday’s and used imported Japanese panko to coat shrimp and fish products.
+Mr. Kawaguchi was the first person to introduce authentic Japanese panko to the United States.

 Meet Russell S. Mentzer